dansanderson/easyasm65/README.md

 EasyAsm is an on-device assembly language programming tool for the MEGA65 personal computer.
 It uses the MEGA65's operating system as part of a complete assembly language development workflow, and maintains a minimal memory footprint when not in use.

 Features:
-* Supports all 45GS02 CPU instruction types and addressing modes.
+* All 45GS02 CPU instruction types and addressing modes.
 * Supports a subset of the [Acme cross-assembler](https://sourceforge.net/projects/acme-crossass/) syntax and features.
 * Maintains a minimal memory footprint when running your program or during editing, so you can use the full power of your computer.
 * Uses the MEGA65 screen editor's Edit mode for editing assembly language source code.